 Encephalitis is an inflammation of the brain that is often caused by a viral infection.
 The arboviruses cause encephalitis and are passed on to people and animals by insects.

 There have been outbreaks in recent years in the U.S. of several types of encephalitis, such as West Nile encephalitis and St. Louis encephalitis.
 Travelers abroad are most at risk for Japanese encephalitis and tick-borne encephalitis.

-Japanese encephalitis is a mosquito-borne viral disease that occurs mainly in:
+Japanese encephalitis is mosquito-borne and occurs mainly in:

 - China, Japan, and Korea